 You have a few options on how to add your users.
 Since you're coming from a social media group, the best way might be to let them join organically or opt in rather than adding them automatically.
 If you do decide to start small and draw users in organically, you can work with the new users to get them involved and nurture them into super-users.

 11. Make Sure Your Community Landing Page is AWESOME

-The more barriers you can remove, the easier it will be to get your members to join you on the new platform.
+The more barriers you can remove, the easier it will be to get your community members to join you on the new platform.
 Of course, it always helps if the first page they see when they click that new community link is beautiful, functionally amazing, and engaging.
 And if you can make signing up as easy as possible, the less you’ll lose members to frustration or “I’ll-do-it-later” syndrome.

 (Note: Make sure someone is monitoring your old community!)

-Entice your members to migrate by posting tidbits or cool new features you have on your new community platform.
+Entice your users to migrate by posting tidbits or cool new features you have on your new community platform.
 This might be as simple as doing “New Feature Friday” every week until you officially move, or after you’ve moved, start sharing a weekly round-up of the coolest/most interesting posts from your new community in your old community until you’ve gotten most of your members to join.